chc-tw/Adv.-Database-Implementation---C-based-DB-from-Scratch/README.md

 # BuzzDB Database System Labs

 This repository contains four laboratory assignments for building a database management system called BuzzDB.
-Each lab focuses on implementing core database system components.
+Each lab focuses on implementing core database system components and is written in **C++**.

 ## Lab 1: External Sort